Household Safety: Preventing Burns and Fires

 - Avoid using tablecloths or large placemats.
 A small child can pull on them and overturn a hot drink or plate of food.

-- Make sure to use cabinet locks on cabinets containing cleaning products.
+- Use cabinet locks on cabinets containing cleaning products.
 Many can cause burns.
 Always store cleaning products in their original containers, never in milk or plastic jugs.

 Outside/In the Car